This map and other information can be found on the City of Bellingham’s website at COB.org

 Birchwood Neighborhood has the unique quality of having a high percentage of half-acre to one-acre lots within the city limits and is a very family-friendly neighborhood.
 You’ll have plenty of room not only for outdoor entertainment but space for flower and vegetable gardens as well.
 For those that enjoy relatively flat topography for easy walking and biking, Birchwood may be a good neighborhood to consider.

 Columbia Neighborhood is quiet and primarily made up of many character homes from the late 1800’s to 1940’s and 50’s .
 This neighborhood is the second oldest neighborhood in Bellingham and the Columbia district has a strong sense of community.
 It’s very common to drive through the area and see Columbia residents out talking with each other.
 Unlike most Bellingham Neighborhoods, Columbia is a relatively flat section of town which makes it a great area to walk and bike.
 Along the southwest end of Columbia lies Eldridge Avenue overlooking Bellingham Bay and many of Bellingham’s historic homes can be found along Eldridge and within a block or two.
-As of Nov 2019 there are only 2 homes on the market in the Columbia District, one for $450,000 and one for $625,000.
-There are currently 7 homes that are under contract (Pending).
-And, over the past 6 months, 23 homes have sold in the Columbia neighborhood ranging in price from $235,500 to $650,000.
-However there are homes in this neighborhood that sell for higher than this, just none of those homes have been on the market recently.
-The Median Sold price was $435,000.
-The Average price per square foot was $379.23/sq.ft.
+As of Feb 2020 there are Zero homes on the market in the Columbia District.
+There are 2 homes that are under contract (Pending).
+And, over the past 6 months, 19 homes have sold in the Columbia neighborhood ranging in price from $321,000 to $1,770,000.
+The Median Sold price was $444,000.
+The Average price per square foot was $341.45/sq.ft.

 Cordata Neighborhood is one of the more popular neighborhoods in which to live in Bellingham.
 It hosts large retail chains such as Bellis Fair Mall, Best Buy, Petco, Wal-Mart, Home Depot and Costco to name a few.
 In addition to having extensive retail accommodations, the Cordata neighborhood also has single-family homes, multi-family and senior living available as well as several nice condo complexes in the area and many newly-constructed homes.
 This neighborhood is also home to the Whatcom Community College and the North Bellingham Golf Course.